Last Updated on

 iOS has 77% of all subscription revenue in the app market.

-Summing up, iOS is responsible for around 2/3rds of consumer spending on apps, with the biggest difference coming in non-gaming apps, particularly apps monetized via subscriptions.
+Summing up, iOS is responsible for around two thirds of consumer spending on apps, with the biggest difference coming from non-gaming apps, particularly apps monetized via subscriptions.

 Android vs iOS Market Share (Tablets)

-One more thing to look at in terms of Android vs iOS is their market share for tablets.
+One more thing to look in the Android vs iOS debate is their market share for tablets.

 According to data from Statcounter, iOS currently has 52% of the tablet operating system market share, compared to 47% for Android.

-This has evened out significantly in recent years.
-Apple more or less invented the tablet market with the iPad, and as such, in 2012 they had a commanding 85% of the market share for tablets.
+The market share has evened out significantly in recent years.
+Apple essentially invented the tablet market with the iPad, and as such, in 2012 they had a commanding 85% of the market share for tablets.

 Today, however, all major smartphone manufacturers also make tablets, as a result bringing the overall market share close to 50/50.